Matt-J-Dong/VentureAI/deprecated/README.md

 # deprecated
+This folder contains old code that is no longer used.
+It is kept in the repository purely for documentation purposes.

+## Extra Note:
-These two files are smaller versions of the actual data file that originally came out of a xml to json website converter which could not hold the entire file.
+`./city_names_cleaned.json` and `city_names.json` are smaller versions of the actual data file that originally came out of a xml to json website converter which could not hold the entire file.
+They are kept here for reference and to act as data for testing if code works.